cubiclelord/beanstalkd/README.md

 ####`binlog_directory`
 If binlogging is enabled, specify the directory that the beanstalkd binlog will log to.
-Defaults to '/var/lib/beanstalkd'.
+Defaults to '/var/lib/beanstalkd' on Debian families and '/var/lib/beanstalkd/binlog' on RedHat families.

 ####`package_ensure`
 Whether the beanstalkd package is present.
 Defaults to 'present'.
 Other values